University Library

 • Netflix permits one-time educational screenings provided the film is a Netflix Original.
 To find out which titles are available for educational screenings, check that the item is listed as “Global Original” at the Netflix Media Center.
 AUS Library cannot provide Netflix access; faculty need to use their own Netflix accounts.

-• Amazon Prime Video, Disney+, Apple TV+, and OSN+ do not include provisions for educational screenings of their videos.
+• Amazon Prime Video, Disney+, Apple TV+, OSN+ do not include provisions for educational screenings of their videos.

 Copyright and iLearn